-- DUI Manslaughter, and
+- DUI Manslaughter

 - DUI Manslaughter – Leaving the Scene

-- Up to $10,000 fine,
+- up to $10,000 fine

-- Up to 15 years in Prison, and
+- up to 15 years in prison

-- Up to 15 years of Probation
+- up to 15 years of probation

 Florida law requires a person involved in a fatal car accident to stay at the scene of the accident and render aid.
 A person can meet this requirement by notifying law enforcement of the accident and by providing "reasonable" assistance.

 The term "reasonable assistance" is evaluated by the courts on a case by case basis.
-If law enforcement has reason to believe that you fled the scene or failed to provide reasonable aid, you could face charges of leaving the scene.
+If law enforcement has reason to believe you fled the scene or failed to provide reasonable aid, you could face charges of leaving the scene.

-- Up to $10,000 fine, and
+- up to $10,000 fine

-- Up to 30 years in Prison
+- up to 30 years in prison

-- Applicant has not been arrested for a drug-related offense in the five (5) years prior to the hearing,
+- Applicant has not been arrested for a drug-related offense in the five (5) years prior to the hearing;

-- Applicant has not driven a motor vehicle without a license in the five (5) years prior to the hearing,
+- Applicant has not driven a motor vehicle without a license in the five (5) years prior to the hearing;

-- Applicant has been alcohol and drug-free for at least five (5) years prior to the hearing,
+- Applicant has been alcohol- and drug-free for at least five (5) years prior to the hearing;

-- Applicant completed DUI School and is supervised under the DUI program for the remainder of the revocation period, and
+- Applicant completed DUI School and is supervised under the DUI program for the remainder of the revocation period; and

 - Applicant has ignition interlock device installed in his or her vehicle for a period of two (2) years.

-DUI Manslaughter Attorney in Miami
+DUI Manslaughter Defense in Miami & Fort Lauderdale

-If you have been arrested for DUI manslaughter, DUI with serious bodily injury, or any other DUI offense, you need the immediate assistance of an experienced Miami criminal defense attorney to help preserve your case.
+If you have been arrested for DUI manslaughter, DUI with serious bodily injury, or any other DUI offense, you need the immediate assistance of an experienced defense attorney to help preserve your case.